mmozeiko/pkgi/README.md

   Vita consoles on firmwares 3.60-3.65 do not support TLS 1.2 that some website force on users.
   In order to fix the issue simply install [iTLS-Enso](https://github.com/SKGleba/iTLS-Enso).

+10. Can't download Updates or DLCs on my PSTV

+  This error is caused by AntiBlackList.
+To fix it, completely undo then uninstall AntiBlackList and install [DolcePolice](https://forum.devchroma.nl/index.php/topic,58.0.html) plugin instead.

 # Building